 For almost a decade, the Brunei government faced rising social concerns and environmental pressures from rapidly filling dumpsites in the country.
 With dumpsites at distributed localities reaching the end of service life, increased attention had to be given to control pest infestation, leachate discharge, methane emissions and odour arising from these sites.
 These factors spurred the need for a new, systematic way of handling the waste.

-The solution - implementing an Integrated Waste Management System (IWMS) to process the country’s waste which is increasing in tandem with the country’s development.
-ST Marine together with a Brunei consortium partner, QAF Limited, won the bid by the Brunei Economic Development Board (BEDB) to design and build the IWMS.
-The system consists of an engineered landfill in Sungai Paku and a transfer station in Sungai Akar.
+The solution: implementing an Integrated Waste Management System (IWMS) to process the country’s waste which is increasing in tandem with the country’s development.
+ST Engineering's Marine sector together with a Brunei consortium partner, QAF Limited, won the bid by the Brunei Economic Development Board (BEDB) to design and build the IWMS.
+The system comprised an engineered landfill in Sungai Paku and a transfer station in Sungai Akar.
 Upon completion of the construction of the waste processing facilities, the site was immediately put into operation to ease the strain placed on the other existing dumpsites across the country.

 The contemporary waste management system can process and hold up to four (4) million tonnes of rubbish via its engineered landfill.
-While the contract requires ST Marine to provide Operation and Maintenance for three (3) years, ST Marine was able to flexibly adapt to BEDB’s needs, servicing the client for a total of four and a half (4½) years.
-Of which, ST Marine was able to manage complexities arising from early operations while concurrently undertaking construction within the same site during the early start of six (6) months.
-Following transition procedures and training, the project was recently handed over to the Brunei government on March 2016.
+While the contract required ST Engineering's Marine sector to provide Operation and Maintenance for three years, we were able to flexibly adapt to BEDB’s needs and we serviced the client for a total of four and a half (4½) years.
+We were able to manage the complexities arising from running operations while concurrently undertaking construction within the same site after the site became operational six months earlier than planned.
+Following transition procedures and training, the project was handed over to the Brunei government on March 2016.

 The engineered landfill is a fully integrated eco-solution which also takes care of the downstream treatment of gaseous and liquid by-products.
 Landfill gas flare help reduce greenhouse gas emissions, while leachate treatment plant (capable of also simultaneously handling restaurant grease and septic sludge) removes toxicity in liquid effluents prior to responsible discharge in water courses.

-Not only does ST Marine enforce controlled areas for tipping operations, a layer of compacted soil is always spread by landfill machineries to cover the waste at the end of each day’s operation.
-This stringent discipline goes a long way in preventing the undesirable spread of leachate and odour into the surroundings.
-In addition, a perimeter buffer zone lined with greenery serves as a natural screen to prevent odour from travelling beyond the landfill.
-Our engineers have also designed and constructed a 16m-wide creek diversion at the northern perimeter to improve drainage capacity of the existing water courses cutting across the landfill, thereby mitigating effects of construction on the selected site responsibly.
+Not only did we enforce controlled areas for tipping operations, a layer of compacted soil was always spread by landfill machineries to cover the waste at the end of each day’s operation.
+This stringent discipline prevented the undesirable spread of leachate and odour into the surroundings.
+In addition, a perimeter buffer zone lined with greenery served as a natural screen to prevent odour from travelling beyond the landfill.
+Our engineers also designed and constructed a 16m-wide creek diversion at the northern perimeter which improved drainage capacity of the existing water courses that had cut across the landfill.
+This mitigated effects of construction on the selected site in a responsible manner.

-Almost all landfills release methane, a highly flammable gas carrying distinctive odour released during decomposition.
+Almost all landfills release methane, a highly flammable gas with a distinctive odour.
+Methane is released during decomposition.
 Landfills can therefore potentially be turned into a source of complaints by locals and workers alike if not properly managed.
-With stringent protocols put in place and standards to meet, ST Marine employs reliable technological solutions as well as constant community stakeholder engagement for safe complaint-free operations.
+With stringent protocols put in place and standards to meet, we employed reliable technological solutions as well as constant community stakeholder engagement for safe complaint-free operations.
 The gas flare at the landfill maintains methane levels at the accepted US Environmental Protection Agency (EPA) standards by burning off excess gas.
-As methane is considered a greenhouse gas, any harmful impact on the environment and climate change is therefore also reduced.
+As methane is considered a greenhouse gas, any harmful impact on the environment and climate change was therefore also reduced.

-At the landfill’s construction and demolition resource recovery facility, discarded construction materials are broken down into stone aggregates and repurposed for paving internal access roads into the waste-filled landfill cells, thereby creating self-sustainability in landfill operations.
+At the landfill’s construction and demolition resource recovery facility, discarded construction materials were broken down into stone aggregates and repurposed for paving internal access roads into the waste-filled landfill cells.
+This enabled self-sustainability in landfill operations.

-Compacting rubbish tipped from six (6) to eight (8) rear-end loader trucks into a single purpose-built trailer, waste is consolidated and compressed before our fleet of prime movers reliably and hygienically transports these trailers across to the engineered landfill over 70km away from the city.
-By maximising the throughput for each trip by means of mechanical compaction, the overall number of trips made between the transfer station and the landfill is thus reduced, making the process more cost and environmentally efficient.
-Further streamlining of operations includes the removal of recyclable materials from incoming waste stream at the Material Recovery Facility housed inside the same compound as the transfer station.
-Our workers systematically identify and sort recovered materials.
-Of which, they are subsequently baled for repurposing.
-In the long run, it minimises the amount of waste entering the landfill and prolongs the lifespan of the landfill.
+Compacting rubbish tipped from 6-8 rear-end loader trucks into a single purpose-built trailer; waste was consolidated and compressed before our fleet of prime movers reliably and hygienically transported these trailers across to the engineered landfill over 70km away from the city.
+We maximised the throughput for each trip by means of mechanical compaction; the overall number of trips made between the transfer station and the landfill was reduced and this made the process more cost and environmentally efficient.
+Further streamlining of operations included the removal of recyclable materials from incoming waste stream at the Material Recovery Facility housed inside the same compound as the transfer station.
+Our workers systematically identified and sorted recovered materials and these were repurposed.
+In the long run, our approach will minimise the amount of waste entering the landfill and prolongs the lifespan of the landfill.

-The IWMS is ST Marine’s maiden environmental project which includes both aspects of Design-Build (DB) and Operation & Maintenance (O&M) services.
-Not only was the initial phases of the project completed six (6) months ahead of schedule, the O&M services were extended for an additional year to suit the needs of the Brunei government.
-To ensure the continuation of IWMS operations after the handover, ST Marine provided training to local government representatives in the form of attachments and formal trainings.
+The IWMS is our Marine sector's maiden environmental project which includes both aspects of Design-Build (DB) and Operation & Maintenance (O&M) services.
+Not only was the initial phases of the project completed six months ahead of schedule, the O&M services were extended for an additional year to suit the needs of the Brunei government.
+To ensure the continuation of IWMS operations after the handover, we provided training to local government representatives in the form of attachments and formal training sessions.

-ST Marine’s environmental engineering solutions enabled the community nearby Sungai Akar and Sungai Paku to co-exist amicably with our solid waste management plant.
+Our environmental engineering solutions enabled the community nearby Sungai Akar and Sungai Paku to co-exist amicably with our solid waste management plant.
 This was made possible through the efforts our employees, who constantly engaged the local communities to consolidate feedback on effectiveness of operations and its impact to the surroundings.
-Through such thorough and insightful interactions, ST Marine was able to build rapport and foster ties on the sidelines while construction and operation of the city’s transfer station was fulfilled.
+Through such thorough and insightful interactions, we were able to build rapport and foster ties on the sidelines while construction and operation of the city’s transfer station was fulfilled.
 The abandoned sand-mining quarry at Sungai Paku was also given a new purpose as an environmentally-friendly, world-class landfill.
-This integrated approach to waste brings out the best of various engineering technologies ST Marine can provide, while meeting the needs of Bruneians sustainably.
+This integrated approach to waste brings out the best of various engineering technologies we can provide, while meeting the needs of Bruneians in a sustainable manner.